reiver/reiver-fediverse-archetypes/README.md

 ## Community Organizer

-Communities often do **not** form by themselves.
+Sometimes communities form "organically" — but that is very very rare.
-Often a single person, through their ongoing actions, will create a **community** and cause it to continue to exist.
+It seems like usually when a community exists a single person, through their ongoing actions, will create the **community** and cause it to continue to exist.

 We call this person a **Community Organizer**.

 ### Wants